Header Ads

 Although major central banks do not directly regulate cryptocurrencies, their policy communications have meaningful indirect effects.
 The U.S. Federal Reserve and other central banks have signaled caution regarding inflation and rate expectations, which shapes liquidity conditions.

 Fed minutes and statements emphasizing neutral or restrictive stances tend to reduce risk appetite, while indications of future rate cuts can gradually improve sentiment toward risk assets.
-These communications echo through risk pricing in cryptocurrencies.
-(Central bank minutes are publicly available from the Federal Reserve and other institutions.)

 International financial institutions, including the International Monetary Fund (IMF) and World Bank, continue to advocate for improved regulation and risk management in digital asset markets, seeking to balance innovation with financial stability.